-Summary: The manual analysis mode should be used when the peak finder or automatic analysis mode fails, or you need to make your own decisions about how to model a sample.
+The manual analysis mode should be used when the peak finder or automatic analysis mode fails, or you need to make your own decisions about how to model a sample.
 It enables user-intervention at the key points in the analysis: model selection and range positioning.

-Models are selected using the Choose Model option from the Analysis menu, or by clicking the Model button on the toolbar.
+Models are selected using the Choose Model option on the Home tab of the ribbon bar.